sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 }
 ```

-Adding this word will means that for every single call of our function, when inlining, the compiler will use the actual type instead of a generic or a super type in the caller.
+Adding this word will means that for every single call of our function, when inlining, the compiler will use the actual type instead of a generic or a super type in the caller –I'll go deeper on `reified` on next articles.
 This small change allows us to use the generic inside of our function as a real type, then we can remove the first parameter and replace with the real type:

 ```kotlin
 inline fun <reified T> Context.launchActivity(confBlock: Intent.() -> Unit) {